 The Julia language: hands-on

-Spatial and temporal discretisation: finite-differences and explicit time-stepping
+Spatial and temporal discretisation: finite differences and explicit time integration

 Part 2 Solving PDEs on GPUs